-Forum held for Washington County Democratic Candidates
+Forum held for Washington County Democratic candidates

 “Big win all the way around when you could walk to places because of housing downtown,” says Jeremy Hanson.

-Anne Watson has been a Montpelier high school physics teacher for over 15 years.
-She’s also Montpelier’s current mayor.
-Watson is one of many candidates who want to see ranked choice voting implemented across the green mountain state.
+Montpelier Mayor Anne Watson has been a Montpelier High School physics teacher for over 15 years.
+Watson wants to see ranked choice voting implemented across the Green Mountain State

 All the candidates say tackling climate change is at the top of their list if elected.